KotSTis/AILP/README.md

  - Each line should contain only one proposition

 ### Arguments(ARGUMENTS)
- - start each line with '#.' where # is each respective argument's number
+ - start each argument with '#.' where # is each respective argument's number
+ - The actual argument should be structured in "so and so" claims/says that "this or that is true" because of "this or that", unless "this or that" i.e. The eye witness claims that there was intent because of "reasons"(the propLiteral that intent would depend on), but if h

 ### Assumptions and weights(ASSUMPTIONS AND WEIGHTS)